For property owners, gravel driveways have many benefits that make them a top choice for parking areas of all sizes.

 After your base is installed, you can add fresh gravel back to your driveway.

-Thankfully, gravel is extremely inexpensive and can be found at most major home improvement stores.
+Thankfully, gravel for erosion control is extremely inexpensive and can be found at most major home improvement stores.
 Simply begin spreading a thin layer of gravel across your GeoCell panels until the base is no longer visible from the surface, including along the edge of the driveway.

 Step 4) Monitor Any Noticeable Erosion